Managing Announcements: Media Library

 Uploading files into Reach has been streamlined!
 You no longer have to go to several different places to upload your files.
 Simply click “Upload Files” and a dialogue box will pop up.
 You can browse for the files you’d like to upload, or drag and drop them into the dialogue box.

 The accepted file types are now: JPG, PNG, and PDF, as well as video files, Microsoft Word, Excel, PowerPoint, and Publisher.
 However, as before, you should not use the Microsoft file types; always export as a PDF or create your announcements as image files.
-For video files, Reach now supports Vimeo in addition to YouTube!
+For video files, Reach now supports Vimeo, and video files can also be uploaded directly from your computer.
+YouTube videos, however, are no longer advisable to use.
+YouTube now has ads playing on all videos; it's important to remember that your video cannot be a monetized video, as your sign will be streaming the video directly from YouTube, and any ads will automatically play.
+We cannot play unapproved ads on TN Tech signage.

 As your file(s) upload, you’ll see a progress bar as they process.
 When their status reads “Finished,” you can click “OK.”
 You’ll now see the files you uploaded in your Media Library!
 If you uploaded a PDF with multiple pages, you can click the little + icon on its preview to see all of the pages listed separately.